Fixed Deposit (FD) Account Advantages and Disadvantages

 1. Low Returns, Though, Not Exactly a Goldmine

-Sure, FDs do promise returns, but the interest rates are generally lower than those on stocks, mutual funds, real estate, and other investments that are tied to the market.
+Sure, FDs do promise returns, but the interest rates are generally lower than those on stocks, mutual funds, real estate groups, and other investments that are tied to the market.
 And if you know anything about inflation, you’d be able to speculate pretty easily that your FD money won’t be able to keep up with the rising inflation as compared to other investment opportunities.
 So, that’s a pretty considerable downside in our opinion.

 2. Early Withdrawal Penalties